Mega Drive / Genesis Architecture

 The Motorola 68000 chip on the Mega Drive, this one is second-sourced from Hitachi.

 If you wonder the reason behind using 24-bit addresses in a CPU that can handle 32-bit words: the equipment of that era was hardly asking to manage 4 GB of memory.
-Given that implementing unused lines is costly in terms of performance and money, Motorola reached a sensible compromise with 32-bit registers and 24 address lines, preparing developers for the arrival of the full 32-bit CPU (the 68020) five years later.
+Given that implementing unused lines is costly in terms of both performance and money, Motorola reached a sensible compromise with 32-bit registers and 24 address lines, preparing developers for the arrival of the full 32-bit CPU (the 68020) five years later.

 A peculiar instruction set

-Before the RISC revolution of the 80s, there was a prior wave that attempted to consolidate how instruction sets were designed.
-In essence, consumer CPUs of the 70s (like the 6502 or the 8080) provide instructions that have already pre-defined how memory will be accessed (this is called the ā€˜addressing modeā€™).
-With the 68000, Motorola detached the instruction function (opcode) from the addressing mode, making the latter just another parameter (operand).
-In doing so, developers could now use the same opcodes with the most optimal addressing mode (based on their needs).
+Before the RISC revolution, there was a prior school of thought that attempted to consolidate how instruction sets were designed.
+In essence, consumer CPUs of the 70s (like the 6502 or the 8080) provide instructions that have already predefined how memory will be accessed (this is called the ā€˜addressing mode’).
+A choice of multiple addressing modes enables the CPU to handle different use cases.
+However, the number of addressing modes tends to proportionally increment the complexity of the instruction set.

-This principle is called instruction set orthogonality and it greatly influenced the new generation of CPUs in the late 70s, but quickly dissipated as RISC designs took over, effectively shifting the burden to the compilers.
-In any case, the Motorola 68k series enjoyed great popularity during the 80s decade, and it wasnā€™t until the early ā€™90s that companies started the switch to another vendor.
+This principle is called instruction set orthogonality, and it greatly influenced the new generation of CPUs in the late 70s, but quickly dissipated as RISC designs took over, effectively shifting the burden onto compilers.
+In any case, the Motorola 68k series enjoyed great popularity during the 80s decade, and it wasn’t until the early ’90s that companies started the switch to another vendor.

 The second banana

-Thereā€™s another CPU fitted in this console, a Zilog Z80 running at ~3.5 MHz.
-This is the same processor previously analyzed in the Master Systemā€™s article.
+There’s another CPU fitted in this console: a Zilog Z80 running at ~3.5 MHz.
+This is the same processor previously analysed in the Master System article.

-Finally, itā€™s important to note that both CPUs run in parallel.
+Finally, it’s important to note that both CPUs can run in parallel… under certain constraints, the next paragraphs explain more.

 Memory available